lasik surgeons

 Autoimmune disorders are a contraindication for Lasik due to the disorder and possible interaction with meds.

-Autoimmune disorders (ie: rheumatoid arthritis, lupus Scleroderma, Sjogren's syndrome erythematosus, thyroiditis, pernicious anemia, Addison's disease, insulin-dependent type-1 diabetes mellitus, dermatomyositis, Crohn's disease, sclerosis, Raynaud’s, Multiple sclerosis, HIV, AIDS) are specifically cited as contraindications for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, and Epi-Lasik.
+Autoimmune disorders (ie: rheumatoid arthritis, lupus Scleroderma, Sjogren's syndrome erythematosus, thyroiditis, pernicious anemia, Addison's disease, insulin-dependent type-1 diabetes mellitus, dermatomyositis, Crohn's disease, sclerosis, Raynaud’s, Multiple sclerosis, HIV, AIDS) are specifically cited as contraindications for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, and Epi-Lasik.
 Autoimmune disorders may not be as problematic for RLE, P-IOLs or other refractive surgery procedures, however many the individual circumstances of the patient would need to be evaluated.

 Autoimmune disorders are diseases caused by the body producing an immune response against its own tissues.
 The cause of autoimmune diseases is unknown, but it appears that there is an inherited predisposition to develop autoimmune disease in many cases.
 The concern with Lasik and similar refractive surgery is that the body may respond to the surgical manipulation of the cornea in unexpected ways.
 Unexpected and unwanted responses are not consistent from disorder to disorder, nor are they consistent from patient to patient with the same disorder.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgeon.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

-Current Autoimmune Medical Journal News...
+Recent Autoimmune Medical Journal Articles...

 Related Articles

-PMID: 18215799 [PubMed - indexed for MEDLINE]
+PMID: 17276240 [PubMed - indexed for MEDLINE]

-Last updated Thursday, February 25, 2010
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :